danieljf24/hybrid_space/README.md

 ## How to run Dual Encoding on other datasets?

 Our code supports dataset structure:
-* `One-folder structure`: train, validation and test subset are stored in a folder.
+* `Single-folder structure`: train, validation and test subset are stored in a folder.
 * `Multiple-folder structure`: train, validation and test subset are stored in three folders respectively.

-### One-folder structure
+### Single-folder structure
 Store the train, validation and test subset into a folder in the following structure.
 ```shell
 ${collection}